oxford-pharmacoepi/MegaStudy/Feasibility Code/README.md

 It does support SQLServer, postgresql, redshift, snowflake, oracle, and spark.
 If you have another database management system we will find out how it goes.
 Please report this as an issue in github.

+## Returning results

+If everything worked you should get a zip folder in your working directory entitled (Results_"database name".zip).
+Please upload this in the EHDEN teams in the folder "feasibility".

+Thank you for running the feasibility step!